 been published in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, Science, and the Proceedings of the National Academy of Sciences,

 among other outlets.
-He currently serves as an Associate Editor of Public Opinion Quarterly and will start as an Associate Editor of The Journal of Politics in January 2019.
+He currently serves as Associate Editor of The Journal of Politics.
+He

 received his MA and PhD in political science from Stanford University,